-If you are thinking, “I want to protect my kids online, but I just don’t know where to start”, you are not alone.
+If you are thinking, “I need to protect my kids online, but I just don’t know where to start”, you are not alone.
 The vast array of devices and apps can make it seem like a daunting task, so I created Sensible Cyber Parenting®.
 Through the blog on this website, I provide a growing, searchable resource of information that you can use, but even that can seem overwhelming if you don’t know where to begin.
 See why I do not set up parental controls FOR parents, but rather help empower them to do it.
 I think it helps parents to understand that there will be times that this process will be frustrating.
 It isn’t always easy and it requires some education and effort.
 I hope the following steps make it a little easier and help you get started with this important parenting responsibility:

 - Recognize the need to protect. – If you are here, there is a good chance you already do, but just in case you “trust your kids” or think “they would never”, I hope that I can convince you otherwise.
 If you understand the need for protection, but you think your kids are to young, they probably aren’t.

 - Prepare your kids’ minds to have the proper response to bad content. – Since I tend focus on the technology aspect of protection, I hadn’t thought about this vital aspect of protection at first.
 But, in doing research on the subject, I came to realize how important it is to help their brain react properly to what they may accidentally see even with the best efforts on your part.
 Read these posts for more information: Talking to Your Kids About Pornography, Protecting Your Child’s Brain From Pornography